 Dry needling is a treatment technique, in which small filament type needles are inserted into myofascial trigger points (known as painful knots in muscles), tendons, ligaments, or near nerves in order to stimulate a healing response with the goal of permanently reducing pain and dysfunction.
 It has been shown that our bodies can develop areas of hypersensitivity and tightness as a response to various stresses i.e. postural, repetitive movements, psychological, emotional etc. These areas are most likely to develop along tissues that are dysfunctional due to interruption of the nerves that innervate them.
 This can be caused from nerve compression in the extremity or spine from such things as disc injuries, facet joint dysfunction, vascular compression, metabolic stress or biomechanical stress.
 When trigger points are present, they cause the muscles they are in to neurologically tighten which serves to further disrupt the normal functioning of that muscle due to increased pain and local compression of vascular structures and nerves.
 Certified Physical Therapists are now using this technique around the world to effectively treat acute and chronic orthopedic and neuro-musculoskeletal conditions.
 It is called “dry” needling because no solution is injected into the tissue, as is the case with an injection with a hypodermic needle.

-Dr. Bourgeois and Dr. Keesee are certified in Dry Needling through the Spinal Manipulation Institute.
+Dr. Keesee is certified in Dry Needling through the Spinal Manipulation Institute.

 College and Professional Athletes are now using Dry Needling to help speed up their recovery.